farenga/pdegen/README.md

 PDEGen is an open-source package for generating datasets of time-dependent parameterized Partial Differential Equations (PDEs) solutions.

-The main aim of the library is to enable reproducibility in the field of Data-Driven PDEs modeling, whose benchmarking datasets landscape is usually characterized by:
+The main aim of the library is to enable reproducibility in the field of Data-Driven PDEs modeling, whose benchmarking datasets landscape is characterized by:
 - low data availability/sharing
 - data fragmentation (snapshots, parameters, meshes)
 - heavy non-tensorized data formats